Ailrun/Quilt-Impl/README.md

 Another difference is that we use `Up` and `Down` instead of the uparrow and downarrow symbols for the up-shift and down-shift modalities.
-Furthermore, we infer the mode of inner type/kind for `Up`/`Down`, so for `Up^C_P`/`Down^C_P` in the paper syntax, we use `Up <C>` and `Down <P>`.
+Furthermore, we infer the language of inner type/kind for `Up`/`Down`, so for `Up^C_P`/`Down^C_P` in the paper syntax, we use `Up <C>` and `Down <P>`.
 One can read this as "`Up` to `<C>`" or "`Down` to `<P>`".
 Note that we use `<>`